Tourism in South Korea: Tourism industry

 The Ministry of Culture, Sports and Tourism, together with the Korea Tourism Organization, appoints globally-known South Korean personalities as honorary ambassadors for their campaigns to promote South Korean tourism.
 They have included Korean Wave figures like boy group BTS, actor Lee Jung-jae, girl group NewJeans (2024), and actor Park Bo-gum (2025).

 Domestic tourism

-The number of Korean domestic tourists has increased since 2010.
-The number of people who participated in domestic travel (which includes one-day trips) was about 238.3 million (in 2015), increased by 4.9% compared to 2014 (227.1 million).
-In 2014, Korean's domestic tourism expenditure was ₩14.4 trillion.
+According to the National Survey of Domestic Travel conducted by the Ministry of Culture, Sports and Tourism and the Korea Culture and Tourism Institute, Koreans made about 291.8 million domestic trips in 2024, covering both leisure and other purposes such as business and visiting relatives.
+In the same year, total domestic tourism expenditure reached ₩36.8 trillion.

 Also, Korean overseas tourist numbers have been increasing since 2010.
 From 2012 to 2014, the number of South Koreans travelling overseas has risen by about 8.2% on average.
 In 2014, number of Korean overseas tourists was about 16.1 million.
 And Korean overseas tourism expenditure was $19,469.9 million.